Article Translations: (Spanish)

 Biting is very common in early childhood.
 Babies and toddlers bite for a variety of reasons, such as teething or exploring a new toy or object with their mouth.
 As they begin to understand cause-and-effect, they also might bite a person to see if they can get a reaction.

-Biting also can be a way for toddlers to get attention or express how they're feeling.
+Biting also can be a way for toddlers to get attention or express how they feel.
 Frustration, anger, and fear are strong emotions and toddlers lack the language skills to communicate how they are feeling.
-So if they can't find the words they need quickly enough or can't say how they're feeling, they may bite as a way of saying, "Pay attention to me!" or "I don't like that!"
+Instead, they may bite as a way of saying, "Pay attention to me!" or "I don't like that!"
+Toddlers may also learn that biting can be used as a tool for accessing a desired item.

 Biting is slightly more common in boys and tends to happen most often between the first and second birthday.
 As language improves, biting tends to lessen.